apache/druid-website-src/README.md

 4. In `scripts`, run `python do_all_things.py -v VERSION`.
 The script assumes you used `npm` to install.
 See example 3 if you use `yarn`.

     **Example 1**: This command builds version 27.0.0 of the docs and latest.

     ```
     python do_all_things.py -v 27.0.0
     ```

     **Example 2**: If you already have Docusaurus 2 installed, skip the installation by specifying the flag `--skip-install`.

     ```
     python do_all_things.py -v 27.0.0 --skip-install
     ```

     **Example 3**: If you want to use yarn instead of npm, specify the flag `--yarn`.

     ```
     python do_all_things.py -v 27.0.0 --yarn
     ```

     **Example 4**: If you have apache/druid in a completely different place (see note above), specify it using the `--source` flag.

     ```
     python do_all_things.py -v 27.0.0 --source /my/path/to/apache/druid
     ```

-    **Example 5**: If you want to use the Markdown files already in this repo because you don't need to publish doc changes, use the `--no-docs` flag.
+    **Example 5**: If you want to use the Markdown files already in this repo because you don't want to also publish doc changes, use the `--no-docs` flag.
 The script will use the docs already in `docs/latest` to build the site.
 Use this if you need to republish the site to update the homepage widgets or other non-doc website pages.

     ```
-    python do_all_things.py -v 27.0.0 --no-docs
+    python do_all_things.py --no-docs
     ```

    For more information about the scripts, see [the scripts](#the-scripts).